SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Method

 \subsection{Framework Overview}

 Figure~\ref{fig:framework} illustrates \model.
-The method is a modular layer that can be added on top of an existing LLM-driven evolutionary framework: it replaces the framework's default context builder with a strategy-aware pipeline, while leaving the base loop's selection, evaluation, and archive management unchanged.
-At each generation $t$, SER selects an inspiration set $\mathcal{G}_t$ from the archive; SLN provides landscape-level guidance $\mathcal{L}_t$ summarizing effective, saturated, and underexplored strategy families; and SA uses $\mathcal{G}_t$ and $\mathcal{L}_t$ to generate a new program $P'$ together with its strategy description $d'$.
-After evaluation, $d'$ is embedded and the resulting entry is inserted into the archive.
+The method is a modular layer that can be added on top of an existing LLM-driven evolutionary framework: it replaces the framework's default context builder with a strategy-aware pipeline and augments each archive entry with a persistent strategy description and embedding, while leaving the base loop's parent selection and evaluation mechanisms unchanged.
+At each generation, the base framework selects a parent program.
+SER retrieves strategy-level inspirations from the strategy-augmented archive; SLN provides landscape-level guidance summarizing effective, saturated, and underexplored strategy families; and SA uses the parent, retrieved inspirations, and landscape guidance to generate a new program together with its strategy description.
+After evaluation, the strategy description is embedded and the new entry is inserted into the archive.

 The three modules operate at different timescales.
-SA runs whenever the \model pipeline is selected.
-SER uses a warm-up fallback for the first $K$ generations and switches to cluster-based retrieval once enough strategy diversity has accumulated.
+SA runs at every strategy-guided generation.
+SER uses a warm-up fallback for the first $C$ generations and switches to cluster-based retrieval once enough strategy diversity has accumulated.
 SLN runs every $\Delta$ generations and its guidance persists between updates.
-All modules sit outside the core evolutionary loop: the base framework still proposes, evaluates, and archives programs in the usual way, while \model changes how context is constructed and how strategic state is represented.
+All modules operate through the context construction stage: the base framework still sample, evaluates, and selects programs in the usual way, while \model changes how mutation context is assembled and what strategic state the archive maintains.

-\paragraph{Exploration ratio.} To avoid over-constraining the search by the current strategy representation, \model uses an $\varepsilon$-greedy scheme: with probability $\varepsilon$ it bypasses SA, SER, and SLN and falls back to the base framework's default mutation pipeline; with probability $1-\varepsilon$ it executes the full \model pipeline.
-This preserves the base framework's ability to make serendipitous discoveries while letting most generations benefit from strategy-guided search.
+\textbf{Exploration ratio.} To avoid over-constraining the search by the current strategy representation, \model uses an $\varepsilon$-greedy scheme: with probability $\varepsilon$ it bypasses SA, SER, and SLN and falls back to the base framework's default mutation pipeline; with probability $1-\varepsilon$ it executes the full \model pipeline.
+This design balances strategy-guided exploitation with unguided exploration.